emilys28/credit-risk-classification/report-template.md

 ## Results

-Using bulleted lists, describe the accuracy scores and the precision and recall scores of all machine learning models.
+Using bulleted lists, describe the accuracy, precision, and recall scores of the machine learning model.

 * Machine Learning Model 1:
-    * Description of Model 1 Accuracy, Precision, and Recall scores.
+    * 0 (healthy loan) class:
+        * Precision: 100%
+        * Recall: 99%
+        * F1-score: 100%

+    * 1 (high-risk loan) class:
+        * Precision: 85%
+        * Recall: 91%
+        * F1-score: 88%

+    * Overall:
+        * Accuracy: 99%

 ## Summary
+Summarize the results from the machine learning model.
+Include your justification for recommending the model for use by the company.
+If you don’t recommend the model, justify your reasoning.
+(10 points)

 Summarize the results of the machine learning models, and include a recommendation on the model to use, if any.
 For example:

 * Which one seems to perform best?
 How do you know it performs best?